 //*[text()=’Google Search’] (we used ‘*’ here to match any tag with the desired text)

-The contains(), we can match even the partially matching attributes values.
-This is particularly helpful for locating dynamic values whose some part remains constant e.g. XPath for the outer div in the above image having id as 'sb_ifc0' can be located even with partial id-'sb' using contains() -
+The contains(), we can match even the values of the partially matching attributes.
+This is particularly helpful for locating dynamic values whose some part remains constant e.g. XPath for the outer div in the above image having id as ‘sb_ifc0’ can be located even with partial id-‘sb’ using contains() – //div[contains(@id,’sb’)]

 By providing the index position in the square brackets, we can move to the nth element satisfying the condition e.g. //div[@id=’elementid’]/input will fetch the fourth input element inside the div element.

-XPath axes helps in locating complex web elements by traversing them through sibling, child or parent of other elements which can be identified easily.
+XPath axes help in locating complex web elements by traversing them through a sibling, child or parent of other elements that can be identified easily.
 Some of the widely used axes are-